ESP32 SIM900 / SIM900A GSM/GPRS Module

 About SIM900 / SIM900A GSM/GPRS Module

-The SIM900 is a complete Quad-band GSM/GPRS module designed for embedded applications.
-It supports voice, SMS, data, and fax over GSM/GPRS networks, making it suitable for a wide range of M2M applications.
-The module offers a compact design with a standard interface, facilitating easy integration into various devices.
+The SIM900 is a complete GSM/GPRS module designed for M2M (Machine-to-Machine) communication.
+It supports voice, SMS, data, and fax over quad-band GSM networks, making it suitable for a wide range of embedded applications.

 The SIM900 pinout includes: